 We are here to assist and support.
 Often times faculty and staff are the first to notice when a student is struggling emotionally, or is demonstrating behaviors that seem troubling, disruptive, or threatening.
 We know that students can be successful if connected to the appropriate resources on campus.
 Reaching out to students will help them personally and enhance their academic success.

 If you see a student exhibiting a behavior that is of concern and you are not sure what to do, please call the Office of the Dean of Students at 336-750-3356, the University Counseling Center at 336-750-3270 where a member of the RAM ASSIST team can provide assistance.
 Information will be treated confidentially.
-You can also use the online behavior referral form.
+You can also use the "incident reporting form" by selecting the red button below.

 The mission of the Winston-Salem State University RAM ASSIST team is to provide assessment and intervention of troubling, disruptive and threatening behavior in an effort to avert activity that compromises the retention of a safe and secure learning environment for the campus community.
 The team reviews behaviors exhibited by students following a preventative model that includes an assessment of the behavior, recommendation of intervention plan and monitoring of cases brought to the team.